Device-Independent Quantum Key Distribution with Random Key Basis: Methods

-Then, we follow a proof technique in Ref.~\cite{pironio,acin2007device} to reduce the underlying $\rho_{AB}$ to a mixture of two-qubit states, where it is assumed that the mixing is due to Eve.
-That is, since each party (Alice and Bob) only perform two binary measurements, their local measurement devices can be described by only specifying two projectors (whose dimensions are unspecified).
-The corresponding local algebras, which are generated by two projectors, are well investigated mathematical objects ~\cite{bottcher} for which a central theorem~\cite{halmos} states that their representation can be decomposed into $2\times2$ (qubit) blocks and a commuting rest.
-Correspondingly, this allows us to conclude (details in the Supplementary Information) that desired uncertainty bound can be decomposed accordingly as a convex combination:
+Then, we follow a proof technique in the original work on DIQKD~\cite{pironio,acin2007device} to reduce the underlying $\rho_{AB}$ to a mixture of two-qubit states, where it is assumed that the mixing is due to Eve.
+That is, since each party (Alice and Bob) performs only two binary measurements, their local measurement devices can be described by only specifying two projectors (whose dimensions are unspecified).
+The corresponding local algebras, which are generated by two projectors, are well investigated mathematical objects~\cite{bottcher} for which a central theorem~\cite{halmos} states that their representation can be decomposed into $2\times2$ (qubit) blocks and a commuting rest.
+Correspondingly, this allows us to conclude (details in the Supplementary Note 1) that the desired uncertainty bound can be decomposed accordingly as a convex combination:

 where $C^*_{\mathbb{C}^{4\times4}}(S')$ is a lower bound on the conditional entropy $H(Z|E\Theta)$ for projective measurements on two qubits.
 Here, we note that once a bound on $C^*_{\mathbb{C}^{4\times4}}(S')$ is established, the optimisation over all measures $\mu$, which can be geometrically interpreted as taking a convex hull, is straightforward to perform.
 As shown in Fig.~\ref{fig:measurement}, the situation for the optimisation corresponding to $C^*_{\mathbb{C}^{4\times4}}(S')$ can now, w.l.o.g., be fully described by specifying a two-qubit state and two angles $(\varphi,\omega)$ that describe the relative alignment of Alice's and Bob's measurements.